NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.access-control:

 access-control: *<IP netblock> <action>*
-    The netblock is given as an IP4 or IP6 address with /size appended for a classless network block.
+    The netblock is given as an IPv4 or IPv6 address with /size appended for a classless network block.
-    The action can be *deny, refuse, allow, allow_setrd, allow_snoop, deny_non_local* or *refuse_non_local*.
+    The action can be
+    :ref:`deny<unbound.conf.access-control.action.deny>`,
+    :ref:`refuse<unbound.conf.access-control.action.refuse>`,
+    :ref:`allow<unbound.conf.access-control.action.allow>`,
+    :ref:`allow_setrd<unbound.conf.access-control.action.allow_setrd>`,
+    :ref:`allow_snoop<unbound.conf.access-control.action.allow_snoop>`,
+    :ref:`deny_non_local<unbound.conf.access-control.action.deny_non_local>` or
+    :ref:`refuse_non_local<unbound.conf.access-control.action.refuse_non_local>`.
-    The most specific netblock match is used, if none match refuse is used.
+    The most specific netblock match is used, if none match :ref:`refuse<unbound.conf.access-control.action.refuse>` is used.
     The order of the access-control statements therefore does not matter.

+    .. _unbound.conf.access-control.action.deny:

-    The action *deny* stops queries from hosts from that netblock.
+    The action :ref:`deny<unbound.conf.access-control.action.deny>` stops
+    queries from hosts from that netblock.

+    .. _unbound.conf.access-control.action.refuse:

-    The action *refuse* stops queries too, but sends a DNS rcode REFUSED error message back.
+    The action :ref:`refuse<unbound.conf.access-control.action.refuse>` stops
+    queries too, but sends a DNS rcode REFUSED error message back.

+    .. _unbound.conf.access-control.action.allow:

-    The action *allow* gives access to clients from that netblock.
+    The action :ref:`allow<unbound.conf.access-control.action.allow>` gives
+    access to clients from that netblock.
     It gives only access for recursion clients (which is what almost all clients need).
-    Nonrecursive queries are refused.
+    Non-recursive queries are refused.

-    The *allow* action does allow nonrecursive queries to access the local-data that is configured.
+    The :ref:`allow<unbound.conf.access-control.action.allow>` action does
+    allow non-recursive queries to access the local-data that is configured.
     The reason is that this does not involve the Unbound server recursive lookup algorithm, and static data is served in the reply.
-    This supports normal operations where nonrecursive queries are made for the authoritative data.
+    This supports normal operations where non-recursive queries are made for the authoritative data.
-    For nonrecursive queries any replies from the dynamic cache are refused.
+    For non-recursive queries any replies from the dynamic cache are refused.

+    .. _unbound.conf.access-control.action.allow_setrd:

+    The :ref:`allow_setrd<unbound.conf.access-control.action.allow_setrd>`
-    The *allow_setrd* action ignores the recursion desired (RD) bit and treats all requests as if the recursion desired bit is set.
+    action ignores the recursion desired (RD) bit and treats all requests as if the recursion desired bit is set.
     Note that this behavior violates :rfc:`1034` which states that a name server should never perform recursive service unless asked via the RD bit since this interferes with trouble shooting of name servers and their